thisrod/pyfield/README.md

 So, for example, samples of the gradient of the wavefunction of a spin 1/2 particle on a 4*5*6 grid would be stored in an array of shape 2*3*4*5*6.
 The 2 is the spin components, and the 3 is the x, y and z components of the gradient vector.

 TODO Broadcasting in `Field` can be smarter than in `ndarray`, because axes can be identified in common coordinates.
 The usual broadcasting rules can apply to array fields.
+The standard broadcasting behaviour seems to be hard coded into numpy ufuncs, so this is simply too complicated to do in Python.
+It will have to wait for the Fielab language.

 Sampling